Session Equipment at the IMC

 PC / Laptop

-If you require accessibility options (for example, high contrast display) to be enabled on the PC or laptop for your session, please specify on your proposal by placing a comment in the ‘Other’ section.
+If you have any specific needs, such as high-contrast display on the PC or laptop for your session, please specify on your proposal by placing a comment in the ‘Other’ section.

 If you have any queries relating to the specifications, software, compatibility, or accessibility of PCs and laptops provided in session rooms please contact IMC administration.